by Bronwyn Shroyer, MSW, LCSW, LSSW

 I’ll highlight one letter from a student in its entirety:

 “Thank you for working at our school!
 Please stay!
 Because you make me feel comfortable at school.
 Being comfortable helps me work better.”

 Kiley answers every single student who writes to her–she’s a very smart dog.
 She wants the kids to know that their words matter and deserve a response.
-She has her own stationary and her signature has a tiny paw print for the dot in the “i” in her name.
+She has her own stationery and her signature has a tiny paw print for the dot in the “i” in her name.
 Kids love getting letters back–especially if the letter is also an invitation to lunch with Kiley and me.

 Kiley brings joy to our building and our students each and every day.
 ICAN’s mission is far-reaching.
-Not only do people with disabilities get much needed assistance from service dogs, but children in schools are getting social, emotional, and academic support from facility dogs like Kiley.
+Not only do people with disabilities get much-needed assistance from service dogs, but children in schools are getting social, emotional, and academic support from facility dogs like Kiley.
 If I were to put a letter in Kiley’s mailbox today, I know what I’d tell her.
 “Thanks for being the best partner in the world.
-Having you come work with me has been the best choice I’ve ever made as a school social worker.
+Having you come to work with me has been the best choice I’ve ever made as a school social worker.
 You make a difference every day.”
 She’d retrieve it from her mailbox, close the lid, look at me for a treat, and I’d give her one.
 A treat is such a small thing to ask for from a dog who makes the world a better place.

 For an earlier article about Kiley after being placed with Bronwyn, please visit ”I’ve Got the Best Doggone Job!”